matianfu/FUNK/README.md

 # FUNK

-A C continuation implementation inspired by Adam Dunkel's ProtoThread.
+A C continuation implementation inspired by Adam Dunkels' ProtoThread.

 Only 5 C macros and 1 struct definition; less than 50 lines of code.